Jackgawe/project-rosewood/README.md

 - Hugging Face Transformers: AI-powered summarization and text processing
 - PyTorch: Deep learning framework for running the AI models
 - Bootstrap: Frontend styling
+- Markdown: For formatting the summary

 ## How It Works

 ### Summarization
+The application uses the `facebook/bart-large-cnn` model from Hugging Face, which is specifically trained for text summarization.
+For longer documents, the text is split into chunks and each chunk is summarized separately, then combined.
 The application uses the `facebook/bart-large-cnn` model from Hugging Face, which is specifically trained for text summarization.
 For longer documents, the text is split into chunks and each chunk is summarized separately, then combined.

 ### Quiz Generation